 How to Use Animated Timer?

 In general, Animated Timer is a simple tool to use.
-Let’s get to know how to work with Animated Timer in ActivePresenter.
+Now, let’s get to know how to work with Animated Timer in ActivePresenter.

 Step 1: Go to the Interactions tab and click Animated Timer.